 Although we coupled these two hikes together, they could be done separately as well.
 In this case, the loop around Jordan Pond is quite easy with the right side (heading away from the lodge) being wide and flat and the left side being a planked walkway that can, at times, get congested as it is somewhat narrow with extended railings for passing every 50 feet or so.
 The Bubbles Hike is where things become more intermediate if only because you're climbing up rocks to reach the summit.

 There are a few points on the Bubbles Hike where you will have to use iron steps embedded into the rocks, but these are quite short and were on par with the Beehive (if not slightly easier).
 A couple of segments are uniquely positioned that require you to squeeze in between some rocks or utilize some natural hand-holds to pull yourself up.
 As such, this is a different kind of challenge but we found it to be more of a mental hurdle than being difficult in practice.
 Much like those trails, this would be a one-way loop and once you commit to go up the first segment you are set for the rest.

 Additional Information: The parking lot at both Jordan Pond and The Bubbles fill up quickly.
-On our first day we couldn't get a spot before 11 am so we had to return the second day and parked with ease before 8 am.
+On our first day we couldn't get a spot after 11 am so we had to return the second day and parked with ease before 8 am.
 By the time we left, the parking area was nuts again.
 So plan an early arrival at this one too!

 Gorham Mountain Loop